-All bites are at high risk for infection and should receive prompt cleaning.
-Marine life known to bite include sharks, barracuda, moray eels and triggerfish.
-Marine mammals known to bite include seals, sea lions and otters.
-Injury severity depends on many factors, including bite location, size of the animal, extent of blood loss and treatment delays.
-First aid efforts should focus on bleeding control and reducing infection risk.
+All bites have a high risk of infection and should receive prompt cleaning.
+Marine animals known to bite include sharks, barracuda, moray eels and triggerfish.
+Injury severity depends on many factors including bite location, size of animal, extent of blood loss and treatment delays.
+First aid efforts should focus on controlling bleeding and reducing risk of infection.